cftang9/PQD/README.md

 # Run the test
 IndvsPQD(X,Y,graph=TRUE);
 ```
-A scatter plot and a plot of the corresponding pseudo-observations between `X` and `Y` and will be produced.
+A scatter plot and a plot of the corresponding pseudo-observations between `X` and `Y` will be produced.
-The empirical-likelihood-based test EL and distance-based test KS, CvM, and AD for PQD will be performed.
+Our proposed empirical-likelihood-based test (EL) and three distance-based tests (KS, CvM, and AD) for PQD along with the Kendall and Spearman rank tests will be performed.
 Results include the corresponding test statistics, critical values at significance level 0.05, and p-values.

 The argument `Copula="Calyton"` in the function `RV_CopTau` above can be changed to `Copula="Frank"` and `Copula="Gumbel"` to generate a random sample from the Frank and Gumbel copulas, respectively.
 The gaussian copula can be considered, too.
 See these details in [IllustrativeExamples.R](https://raw.githubusercontent.com/cftang9/PQD/master/IllustrativeExamples.R)